HOOVER INSTITUTION: “EXODUS OF FIRMS FROM CALIFORNIA, REALITY, REASONS AND SOLUTIONS”

 It’s also worth nothing, we are first in the country in two-way trade, first in manufacturing and that the ports of Los Angeles and Long Beach make up the largest port complex in North America.
 We’re also the largest consumer market in the country, and number one – by far – in access to capital.

 Forbes Magazine recently published a list of the 100 fastest growing companies in the world – and twenty of them are headquartered in our state.
 Which reminds me, that when we look at that one percent of Californians whose personal income tax makes up 45 percent of our general fund, the individuals who make those payments, it turns out, are always changing.
-Its refered to as “churn”.
+Its referred to as “churn”.
 Companies leave California.
 Individuals leave, yes some to avoid taxes.
 But new companies are born here all the time, and new millionaires are minted at a record pace.

 This gets me to my favorite topic.
 California’s open and welcoming society.
 People are sometime surprised when they hear that 27 percent of Californians are foreign born.
 The national average is about 14 percent.
 This might also interest you.
 The Public Policy Institute of California reports that 72 percent of Californians have a positive view of immigrants – citing their hard work, and job skills.
 Only 23% think immigrants are a burden.
 And 84 percent believe undocumented Californians should be able to stay permanently.